Eldar

 Eldar is a masculine given name and surname of various origins.

-In Scandinavian countries, the name means "fire warrior," derived from the North Germanic languages.
+In Scandinavian countries, the name means "the one of fire," derived from the North Germanic languages.

 The name is also popular in the former countries of the Soviet Union, especially among the Turkic population, where it is understood to mean "country/society possessor" or "ruler."

 In the Balkans, Eldar is popular among Bosniaks in the former Yugoslav nations and is also used among Albanians.
 Its popularity among these groups may be influenced by other similar popular names, such as Elvir, Elvin, and Elmir.

 In Hebrew, the name means "God resides," and it is used as a surname among Jews in Israel.